 - A few mention it doesn’t include a guide or instructions

-3. Elite Sportz Equipment Elite Mini Muscle Roller
+3. Best for Tight Calves: Elite Sportz Equipment Elite Mini Muscle Roller

 This muscle roller stick is designed to increase blood flow while reducing knots and tension.
 In addition to self-myofascial release, it’s also ideal for reducing tightness and soreness after a workout.
 At 18 inches long, the roller is optimally shaped for use on the legs.
 Ergonomic handles make it easier to grip the roller during use.
 Instead of a printed guide, users are encouraged to check out the online videos on the manufacturer’s website to learn how to use the muscle roller stick.

 - Ideal for self-myofascial release